|email - July 2013|

 Keep up the good work, let us know if you hear from these wizards again.

 Let’s not be too hard on teachers!
 I spent more than a third of a century employed as an engineer; but I am also a retired teacher.
-At various times in my life I was employed by the University of Nebraska and Cerro Coso Community College to teach electronic engineering, the U.S. Department of Defense and Transport Canada to each computer programming and software development, and Dietze Music House to teach guitar.
+At various times in my life I was employed by the University of Nebraska and Cerro Coso Community College to teach electronic engineering, the U.S. Department of Defense and Transport Canada to teach computer programming and software development, and Dietze Music House to teach guitar.

 Therefore, as a former teacher, I take personal offense at the saying, “Those who can—do.
 Those who can’t—teach.”
 But, I must admit that in only one of my five teaching jobs did I ever have to demonstrate my ability to do what I was teaching my students to do.
 I did have to play the songs my guitar students were trying to learn.
 In the other four cases, the students just had to take my word for it that I knew what I was talking about.